awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-1-molecular-unfolding-quadratic-unconstrained-binary-optimization/molecular-unfolding-qubo-background.md

     Figure 7: Notebook URL on the stack's Output tab

-4. Open the file under the directory **molecular-folding/molecular_unfolding.ipynb** and choose the kernel **qcenv**.
+4. Open the file under the directory **healthcare-and-life-sciences/a-1-molecular-unfolding-quadratic-unconstrained-binary-optimization/molecular-unfolding-qubo.ipynb** and choose the kernel **qc_hcls_molecular_unfolding_qubo**.

-5. Navigate through the notebook, which consists of four Steps:

-    - Step 1: Prepare data - Prepare molecular data for experiments.
-    - Step 2: Build model - Build model for molecular unfolding.
-    - Step 3: Optimize configuration - Run optimization to find the configuration.
-    - Step 4: Process results - Process the results for evaluation and visualization.